6 Benefits of Hiring Veterans in Construction Part 2

 The popular marketing slogan, “Army Strong” exist for a reason.
 Members of our military, including the Army, Navy, Air Force, and Marines, train extensively and make immense sacrifices to protect our freedom.
 When they leave the military the bring with them a set of skills that can enhance any construction company.

 In the first part of our series on the benefits of hiring veterans in the construction industry, our Jacksonville construction lawyers discussed how the training that veterans receive in the military prepares them for a career in construction.
-Some veterans have specific construction skills while others have transferrable skills.
+Some veterans have specific construction skills while others have transferable skills.
 They all bring an intense work ethic to jobsite.
 Below are a few more reasons why you should establish a program to recruit veterans to your company.

 Previous Construction Experience